kripken/xml.js/README.md

 as string instead), but might help with mapping the correct error to a correct file if you are validating multiple files at once.

+If you want the output to contain the (formatted) input XML, add `normalization: 'format'` or `normalization: 'c14n'` to the options.

 The return value is a Promise.
 Even though the xmllint command-line tool returns with a non-zero exit code if the xml fails to validate, we don't reject the Promise if there are validation errors as long as